 Republican lawmakers are challenging the National Labor Relations Board with two new pieces of legislation.

-House Health, Employment, Labor, and Pensions Subcommittee Chairman Phil Roe (R-TN) introduced the Secret Ballot Protection Act which is designed to ensure no one can deny workers the right to vote by secret ballot in union elections.
+House Health, Employment, Labor, and Pensions Subcommittee Chairman Phil Roe (R-TN) introduced the Secret Ballot Protection Act designed to ensure no one can deny workers the right to vote by secret ballot in union elections.

 The bill aims to prohibit any so-called “card check” elections, workplace organizing by what amounts to a public petition, even if management agreed to them.